johanneshilden/lets-parse/json-combinator/README.md

 import qualified Data.Map.Strict as H
 ```

-The following language extensions are used:
+The `OverloadedStrings` language extension is used:

 ```
 {-# LANGUAGE OverloadedStrings #-}